 A Permanent Establishment is essentially a corporate value-added tax on a business that has a stable and ongoing presence of revenue creation in its foreign host country.
-If a foreign company maintains any type of locally created revenue Permanent Establishment, allows the host country to tax that revenue at a local rate.
+If a foreign company maintains any type of locally created revenue, a Permanent Establishment allows the host country to tax that revenue at a local rate.

 Depending on the country, Permanent Establishment can lead to a double taxation on a company’s profits by the host and home countries.
 International trade agreements, treaties, and tax credits can loosen the burden depending on both country tax policies.